Peloursin: Wine regions

 Today Peloursin is nearly extinct in France though some attempts have been made in recent years to revive the variety.
 In the Tarn department of South West France plantings of the grapes have been added to an experimental vineyard in Peyrole.
 Jura wine producer Domaine Ganevat has plantings of Peloursin (called here Gros Béclan) in their Rotalier vineyard which they use in their vin de primeur blend.

 Outside France some plantings of Peloursin can be found in Victoria, Australia.
 In the late 20th century, several California vineyards that thought they were planted with Durif/Petite Sirah were found to be field blends that contain some plantings of Peloursin.

 Relationships and confusion with other grapes

 In addition to being a parent of Durif, Peloursin was also crossed with Persan to create Joubertin.
 DNA testing also suggest a relationship between Peloursin and Bia blanc which share some morphological similarities but the exact nature of that relationship is not yet known.

 Plantings of Peloursin are often confused with its offspring Durif and this was particularly the case in California where many plantings of Petite Sirah/Durif were discovered to actually be Peloursin.
-In the Jura region, it is sometimes confused both Poulsard and Béclan due to similarities in synonyms among the three grapes.
+In the Jura region, it is sometimes confused with both Poulsard and Béclan due to similarities in synonyms among the three grapes.
 In the Isère, Peloursin is sometimes confused with Dureza, one of the parent grapes of Syrah.